AyushmaanPandey11/portfolio/replit.md

 ## Overview

-This is a full-stack portfolio web application built for showcasing Ayushmaan Pandey's professional experience, skills, and projects.
-The application features a modern, responsive design with a React frontend and Express backend, utilizing PostgreSQL for data storage and styled with Tailwind CSS and shadcn/ui components.
+This is a frontend-only portfolio web application built for showcasing Ayushmaan Pandey's professional experience, skills, and projects.
+The application features a modern, responsive design with React and TypeScript, styled with Tailwind CSS and shadcn/ui components, and includes dark mode support.

 ## System Architecture